-Key action(s) Time frame Responsible unit(s) Tracking 2 Comments Status 3
+Key action(s) Time frame Responsible unit(s) Track ing Comments Status

-2 If the MTE is uploaded to the ERC, the status of implementation is tracked electronically in the Evaluation Resource Centre database (ERC).
+&lt;sup>2 If the MTE is uploaded to the ERC, the status of implementation is tracked electronically in the Evaluation Resource Centre database (ERC).

-3 Status of Implementation: Completed, Partially Completed, Pending.
+&lt;sup>3 Status of Implementation: Completed, Partially Completed, Pending.

-1.1 The Steering Committee was convened in order to analyze the March, 2017 The steering and In progress extension of the project. technical committee, project coordination.
+1.1 The Steering Committee was convened in order to analyze the March, 2017 The steering and In progress extension of the project. technical committee, 1.1 The financial analysis counted and determined the financial project coordination.
 1.1 The financial analysis carried out determined the financial viability of the project to extend it for one more year.
 It means that the new suggested deadline is July, 2019 and not December, 2019 as the evaluation had proposed.
-12 The second construction where 1.3 The annual operation plans were updated.
-1.4 PPR and extension request to be prepared for submission to UNDP and AF SHEL GIAZI
+1.3 The annual operation plans were updated.
+1 4 DDD and automaion request to be prepared for submission to 1.4 PPR and extension request to be prepared for submission to UNDP and AF